justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 it will delete that element.
 Then the else if says if the int value is greater than the root, it will delete that element.
 In the else it is checking for any disconnects so there is another if statement saying if there is no left child, it will return the right root.
-Then the else if says if there are not right child, it will return the left root.
+Then the else if says if there is no right child, it will return the left root.
 The next two lines fix the disconnects if there are any.